 Part 3 — Financial provisions

-26. Funds available to the College
+26. Funds available to College

 (1) All moneys received by the College in performing its function under this Act, including any proceeds from the disposal of property, are to be credited to the Teacher Registration Board Account.